nodemcu/nodemcu-firmware/docs/en/modules/tls.md

 The alternative approach is easier for development, and that is to supply the PEM data as a string value to `tls.cert.verify`.
 This will store the certificate into the flash chip and turn on verification for that certificate.
 Subsequent boots of the nodemcu can then use `tls.cert.verify(true)` and use the stored certificate.

+# tls.setDebug function

+mbedTLS can be compiled with debug support.
+If so, the tls.setDebug function is mapped to the `mbedtls_debug_set_threshold` function and can be used to enable or disable debugging spew to the console.
+See mbedTLS's documentation for more details.